Flario-coding/Flario-coding/README.md

 💫 About Me:
 ---
  🔭 I'm currently working on developing websites using the generative AI <br>
+ 💭 I design and build whatever I can imagine <br>
+ 🤔 If an idea pops into my head, chances are i build it & ship it <br>
  👯 I'm looking for tech companies for internships<br>
  🌱 I'm currently learning about cloud computing<br>
  ⚡Fun Fact: I love making websites, editing videos, and playing video games<br>